• Skip to primary navigation

 • Use tongs to remove chicken from the pot.
 Set aside.

-• Wash the rice.
+• Rinse the rice.
 Add rice to a mesh strainer and rinse it thoroughly with cold water until water runs clear.
 About 15 to 20 seconds.

 • Heat a medium pan on medium heat.
 Add about 1 to 2 teaspoon of olive oil.
 Add the rice, stir frequently and roast until rice is dry, about 30 seconds.

-• Add the rice to the pot of broth and simmer for 20 -30 minutes or until the rice expands and is fully cooked.
+• Add the rice to the pot of broth and simmer for about 30 minutes or until the rice expands and is fully cooked.

 Notes